nullgr/app-core/core-rx/README.md

 RxBus
 ------
-Simple ***EVENT BUS*** built in a reactive manner.
+Simple***EVENT BUS***built in a reactive manner.
 Provides publish-subscribe-style communication between components.
-Can be used in two ways: with key or not.
+This class build above[RxRelay.](https://github.com/JakeWharton/RxRelay) Can be used in two ways: with key or not.
 For each new key new ```Relay``` will be created.
 Without key all events will be posted in in general ```Relay```.
 The same behaviour if use ```Keys.GENERAL```.
 Usage of this class is thread safe.